herkkules/herkkules/README.md

 > - **Go-to-market:** Bias for action.
 Entering a new market requires more than a plan, it demands strategic network-building and professional partnerships.

-> - **Implementation:** The intensity of real-world implementation fuels my creativity.
-We can figure something out.
+> - **Developing Partnerships on the ground:** The intensity of real-world implementation fuels my creativity.

 ---